Jarrow School

-Jarrow School is a coeducational secondary school located in Jarrow, South Tyneside, England admitting pupils aged 11 to 16.
+Jarrow School is a coeducational secondary school in Jarrow, South Tyneside, England admitting pupils aged 11 to 16.

 History

 It was opened on 6 January 2003 following the merger of Springfield Comprehensive and Hedworthfield Comprehensive, and is based at the old Springfield site.
 Its full title is Jarrow School, Engineering Excellence In Education, the result of a competition to choose an inspirational name for the new school.
 In 2007 the school became a specialist Engineering College.

 The former Jarrow Grammar School opened in 1911.
 In June 2010, this building was demolished.

 In October 2013 the school's headteacher Sir Kenneth Gibson became the first person to be knighted by Prince William, Duke of Cambridge.

 Springfield

 Springfield was Jarrow's grammar school and was formerly known as Jarrow Grammar School.
 It became a comprehensive school in 1975 to cater for all prospective pupils' academic abilities, in common with the other schools in the area including Hedworthfield.